-Disclaimer: Content is for informational purposes and should not be used as legal advice for GDPR.
+Disclaimer: The following content is informational and should not be used as legal advice for GDPR.

-For businesses using their customer's personal data for legitimate interests - e.g. to facilitate a booking - GDPR should not be a cause for concern, so don't panic!
-It is designed to ensure businesses take more responsibility and accountability for the personal data they hold.
-It's a good chance to ensure your house is in order and you're reassuring your customers about your commitments to their data privacy and security.
+For businesses using their customer's data for legitimate interests - e.g. to facilitate a booking - GDPR should not be a cause for concern, so don't panic!
+It is designed to ensure businesses take more responsibility and accountability for personal data.
+It's a good chance to ensure your system is in order and you're reassuring your customers about your commitments to their data privacy and security.

 The ICO have some clear guidance on GDPR.